folio-org/mod-orders/README.md

   * Update a PO object with `Open` status

 Upon receiving a request to delete a PO, it does the following:
+* Validate if PO is not restricted by acquisitions units or a user is a member of assigned units; then
 * Retrieve PO lines by the `id` of the PO and delete them; then
 * Delete PO

 ### Purchase Order Line logic
 Upon receiving a request to create a PO Line, it does the following:
+* Validate PO Line content (interrelated fields, acquisition units based validation, settings based validation like order lines limit and etc.); then
 * Save a PO Line sub-objects in the storage; then
 * Save a PO Line content with references to the created sub-objects in the storage.

 Upon receiving a request to update a PO Line, it does the following:
+* Validate PO Line content (interrelated fields, acquisition units based validation and etc.); then
 * Retrieve PO Line data from storage; then
 * Validate that PO id of the PO Line from storage corresponds to order id in the path; then
 * Depending on the content in the storage the sub-object updates are following: